-- □ The Department shall maintain a register/list of responses to the advertisement. - □ The response list must contain the following information: - Bid number. - Name of the bidder to who documents were issued to. - Name of the person/company who collected the bid on behalf of the bidder. - Name of the person/company on whose behalf the document is collected, the phone number, the fax number and contact person of the prospective bidder. - The date and time the document was collected. - The date the document was posted. - The receipt number if documents were sold to prospective bidders. - Particulars as mentioned above, where applicable, must also be indicated where documents are requested by phone. - 9.1 Bidders should take note that if bidding documents are posted, it is not the responsibility of the Department to ensure that the bidder receives the document on time in order to prepare a response.
+POLICY ☐ The Department shall maintain a register/list of responses to the advertisement. ☐ The response list must contain the following information: ■ Bid number.

+- Name of the bidder that responds. - The receipt number if documents were sold to prospective bidders. - 9.1 Bidders should take note that if bidding documents are posted, it is not the responsibility of the Department to ensure that the bidder's bid proposals are received on time..
 Bidders are responsible to arrange courier services if they so wish and they must pay for it. - 9.2 Bidders should also note that if the courier deliver bid documents to the department it is at the bidders own risk if it is not delivered before11H00 on the closing date.
 The same applies if the documents are posted to the department.

-10 ELEMENTS FOR INCLUSION IN BID DOCUMENTS

-- The Department's bid documents shall promote uniformity. - Bidders shall all receive the same information in documentation and should be assured of an equal opportunity to obtain additional information on a timely basis to ensure fairness. - □ Where feasible, promote subcontracting and joint ventures with SMME's. - The prescripts of the PPPFA and its regulations apply.

-10.1 SCM UNIT

-The SCM Unit is responsible for compiling the bid documents on receipt of a request by the user division accompanied by specification/terms of reference as compiled by the Bid Specification Committee and the approval received from the Accounting Officer or the delegated authority.

-10.2 USER DIVISION REQUEST FOR QUOTATIONS/BIDS

-- 10.2.1 Regarding specifications/TOR for goods, services and/or works, the following must be provided by the user division (inclusive of the approved specification) to the officials of the SCM Units when quotations/bids are to be invited: - 10.2.1.1 Description of the requirement. - 10.2.1.2 Approved specification or terms of reference. - 10.2.1.3 Where a formal contract is to be concluded in addition to the contract form (NCP7), the formal contract has been provided.
+10 ELEMENTS FOR INCLUSION IN BID DOCUMENTS POLICY ☐ The Department's bid documents shall promote uniformity. ☐ Bidders shall all receive the same information in documentation and should be assured of an equal opportunity to obtain additional information on a timely basis to ensure fairness. ☐ Where feasible, promote subcontracting and joint ventures with SMME's. ☐ The prescripts of the PPPFA and its regulations apply.
+10.1 SCM UNIT POLICY ☐ The SCM Unit is responsible for compiling the bid documents on receipt of a request by the user division accompanied by specification/terms of reference as compiled by the Bid Specification Committee and the approval received from the Accounting Officer or the delegated authority.
+10.2 USER DIVISION REQUEST FOR QUOTATIONS/BIDS 10.2.1 Regarding specifications/TOR for goods, services and/or works, the following must be provided by the user division (inclusive of the approved specification) to the officials of the SCM Units when quotations/bids are to be invited: 10.2.1.1 Description of the requirement.
+10.2.1.2 Approved specification or terms of reference.
+10.2.1.3 Where a formal contract is to be concluded in addition to the contract form (NCP7), the formal contract has been provided.
 Full reasons must be given.
-Such a contract must be approved by legal services prior to signing. - 10.2.1.4 Any special conditions applicable. - 10.2.1.5 Particulars of site meetings, where applicable: - □ Whether site meetings are compulsory or not and the address and time where the meetings are to take place as well as a contact person (end-user) and telephone number in this regard.
+Such a contract must be approved by legal services prior to signing.
+10.2.1.4 Any special conditions applicable.
+10.2.1.5 Particulars of site meetings, where applicable: ☐ Whether site meetings are compulsory or not and the address and time where the meetings are to take place as well as a contact person (end-user) and telephone number in this regard.
 Where the time of the meeting cannot be determined it should be clear in the bid documents that prospective bidders should make the necessary arrangements with the Department.
-Attendance register must be completed at the site meeting especially if the site meeting is compulsory. - 10.2.1.6 Particulars of information sessions, where applicable - □ Where information sessions are compulsory or not and the address and time where the sessions are to take place as well as a contact person (end-user) and telephone number in this regard.
+Attendance register must be completed at the site meeting especially if the site meeting is compulsory.
+10.2.1.6 Particulars of information sessions, where applicable ☐ Where information sessions are compulsory or not and the address and time where the sessions are to take place as well as a contact person (end-user) and telephone number in this regard.
 Attendance register must be kept of the meeting.